terraform-provider-openstack/terraform-provider-openstack/website/docs/r/networking_network_v2.html.markdown

 * `availability_zone_hints` -  (Optional) An availability zone is used to make network resources highly available.
 Used for resources with high availability so that they are scheduled on different availability zones.
 Changing this creates a new network.

 * `tags` - (Optional) A set of string tags for the network.

 * `transparent_vlan` - (Optional) Specifies whether the network resource has the VLAN transparent attribute set.
 Valid values are true and false.
 Defaults to false.
 Changing this updates the `transparent_vlan` attribute of the existing network.

+* `port_security_enabled` - (Optional) Whether to explicitly enable or disable port security on the network.
+Port Security is usually enabled by default, so omitting this argument will usually result in a value of "true".
+Setting this explicitly to `false` will disable port security.
+Valid values are `true` and `false`.

 The `segments` block supports: